pacs-course/pacs-examples/Examples/README.md

 libpacs.so) is installed in `PACS_LIB_DIR` and some header files are installed in `PACS_INC_DIR`

-If you then do `make exec` you should compile the program that test the utilities.
-If everthing is fine compilation should complete with no errors.
-You may have al look at the tests and try to execute them.
+If you then do `make exec` you should compile the programs that test the utilities.
+If everything is fine, compilation should complete with no errors.
+You may have at look at the tests and try to execute them.

 More advanced examples may use also the Utilities in `LinearAlgebraUtil`.
-Go in that directory and  do just:
+Go in that directory and  just type

     make install

 to install everything in the `Examples/include` directory.
 Here the tests have been collected in the subfolder `test`, but the rule is the same, go there, type `make`

-Have a look at the tests becouse thay contian information on how to use the utilities!
+Have a look at the tests because they contain information on how to use the utilities!

+### THIRD STEP EXTRAS ###
+Some utilities that are used in a few examples (and interesting on their own) are kept as submodules, since they refer to third party software.
+To compile and install them, go in the `Extras` directory of the repository and follow the instructions in the `README.md` file stored in that directory.

+**NOW YOU ARE READY TO ENJOY THE EXAMPLES**

 **NOTE** Some test use the native parallel programming of c++ that, at least with gnu and LLVM compiler, requires haning the multithreading